davidbowland/jokes-api/infrastructure/README.md

 ## Setup

 The `developer` role is required to deploy this project.
+Additionally, the `AWS_ACCOUNT_ID` environment variable must be present and correct.

 ### Node / NPM